-I. Introduction
+I. INTRODUCTION

 In 2001, the Elm City Communities/Housing Authority of the City of New Haven (ECC/HANH) was awarded Moving to Work (MTW) status as part of the federal MTW Demonstration Program.
-ECC/HANH is one of thirtynine housing authorities nationwide selected for participation in the MTW Demonstration Program.
-During ECC/HANH's MTW term, in lieu of the standard PHA Annual Plan and Five-Year Plan documents, ECC/HANH is required to develop and submit to HUD MTW Annual Plans that articulate ECC/HANH's key policies, objectives, and strategies for administration of its federal housing programs to most effectively address local needs, in accordance with the terms of ECC/HANH's MTW Agreement.
+ECC/HANH is one of thirty-nine housing authorities nationwide selected for participation in the MTW Demonstration Program.
+During ECC/HANH's MTW term, in lieu of the standard PHA Annual Plan and Five-Year Plan documents, ECC/HANH is required to develop and submit to HUD MTW annual plans and reports that articulate ECC/HANH's key policies, objectives, strategies, impact and outcomes for administration of its federal housing programs to most effectively address local needs, in accordance with the terms of ECC/HANH's MTW Agreement.